dballowe7912/algorithm-challenge-dictionary/selectionSort/selectionSort.md

 # Selection Sort
+Selection sort is a sorting algorithm that works by repeatedly finding the minimum element in an unsorted array and swapping it with the first element of the array.
+The algorithm continues until the entire array is sorted.

 ## Pseudocode
 - Store the first element as the smallest value
 - Compare that element to the next, until you find one smaller